dimaslanjaka/php-proxy-hunter/.github/instructions/php.instructions.md

 # GitHub Copilot Instructions — PHP

+This project uses `composer` for dependency management and follows modern PHP development practices.

-Coding standards, domain knowledge, and preferences that AI should follow.
+## Coding standards, domain knowledge, and preferences that AI should follow.

 - Use PSR-12 coding standards for all PHP code.
 - Use type hints for all function parameters and return types where possible.